Introduction

 • Inclusion and exclusion of log files

-• Specifying custom OTLP operators using custom formatting
+• Defining custom OTLP operators with custom formatting

-In OpsRamp, all collected logs are structured into three sections, making them easy to query and organize.
+In OpsRamp, all collected logs are structured into three main sections for efficient querying and organization:

-• Log Resource Attributes: These attributes accompany each log.
-They contain details about the source from which the logs are collected, such as host, file name, file path, and other sources.
+• Log Resource Attributes: Metadata about the log source, such as host, file name, and file path.

-• Log Record Attributes: These attributes are specific to the individual log records.
-They are user-defined and can vary based on the specific needs and requirements of the organization.
-By default, this section remains blank unless the user explicitly defines it.
+• Log Record Attributes: User-defined attributes specific to individual log records.
+By default, this section is empty unless explicitly defined.

 File Configurations